The United States, through its attorneys, charges that:

 3. For the purpose of forming and carrying out the charged combination and conspiracy, the defendant and co-conspirators did those things that they combined and conspired to do, including, among other things:

-4. During the entire period covered by this Information, defendant DUNLOP OIL & MARINE LTD. ("DUNLOP") was a corporation organized and existing under the laws of the United Kingdom, with its principal place of business in Grimsby, England.
-During the entire period, DUNLOP manufactured marine hose in England and sold it in the United States and elsewhere.
+4. During the entire period covered by this Information, defendant TRELLEBORG INDUSTRIE S.A.S. ("TISAS") was a corporation organized and existing under the laws of the France, with its principal place of business in Clermont-Ferrand, France.
+During the relevant time period, TISAS manufactured marine hose in France and sold it in the United States and elsewhere.